Russia signals small opening for late diplomacy even as it ramps up drumbeat of war near Ukraine

 More than 50 aircraft, including Su-30 fighter jets, were deployed to perform combat training tasks in the Black Sea — war gaming the destruction of naval targets, the official Tass news agency reported Tuesday.

-Adding to the tensions, Russian lawmakers will Tuesday consider appeals to Putin to recognize two self-proclaimed republics in Ukraine’s contested east, according to Tass.
-Russia has backed separatist militants in the Donbas region for the past seven years — and continues to demand that Kyiv implement a 2015 peace deal for the region brokered by France and Germany after the Kremlin annexed Crimea in 2014.
+Russia has backed separatist militants in Ukraine’s east for the past seven years — and continues to demand that Kyiv implement a 2015 peace deal for the region brokered by France and Germany after the Kremlin annexed Crimea in 2014.

-Moscow is also trying to force through a sweeping rewrite of the post-Cold War European security order, demanding that Ukraine be barred from joining NATO and that the Western military alliance remove forces and troops from Eastern Europe.
+Moscow is trying to force through a sweeping rewrite of the post-Cold War European security order, demanding that Ukraine be barred from joining NATO and that the Western military alliance remove forces and troops from Eastern Europe.
 The United States and its NATO partners have rejected the ultimatum.

 One effect of Russia’s aggressive stance toward Ukraine has been unifying Western resolve.
 France, which had previously been more circumspect on the prospect of an imminent attack, said it now seemed Moscow had everything in place for its forces to invade.